 The Ozark Humane Society in Harrison is committed to providing low-cost spay and neuter surgeries for your Arkansas pets.
-In fact, they just started hosting their spay and neuter clinics for 2021 from March 24 to March 26!
 If you’re interested in getting your furry loved one spayed/neutered, click here to learn more about Ozark Humane Society’s clinics, pricing, and scheduling.
-You can also call (870)741-3050 for more information.
+You can also call (870) 741-3050 for more information.

 Spay Arkansas (Springdale)

 This facility boasts a low-cost spay and neuter program for low-income owners and their Arkansas pets.
 Their website reveals that routine spay/neuter days are currently Tuesdays, Wednesdays, and Thursdays.
 The cost for cat surgeries is a flat rate of $35 while dogs range from $50 to $60, depending on the size.
 Each price includes take-home pain medication and a cone collar to “prevent licking and chewing.”
 Go here for more info.
 Call (479) 756-1100.

 Northwest Arkansas Animal Rescue in Springdale offers a voucher program for you and your Arkansas pets.
 You can get low-cost spay/neuter coupons for your canines and felines.
 Dogs cost $50 for both spay and neuter.
 Cats cost $40 to spay and $25 to neuter.
 Additionally, Northwest Arkansas Animal Rescue has monthly spay/neuter clinics.
 Head over here to read more.
 You can also call (479) 439-7978.